jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Enhancement | Issue ID
 ------------|---------
-Added more time periods to Playback Rewind and Skip: 2 hours, 6 hours, 12 hours. | SOSSE-6038 New Backup Report that shows the last backup time of selected connections. | SOSSE-2408
+Added more time periods to Playback Rewind and Skip: 2 hours, 6 hours, 12 hours. | SOSSE-6038 New Backup Report that shows the last backup time of databases on selected SQL Server connections. | SOSSE-2408

 ## Enhancements implemented in Spotlight Enterprise 12.3